Abde5/Georgecoin/README.md

 ### Miner
-  The miner will find the hash of a block -> Talk about nonce and difficulty
+  The miner will find the hash of a block -> Talk about nonce and difficulty The miner is in charge of the computation of valid blocks.
+He applies the SHA-256 algorithm on transactions composing the TreeMap structure.
+Once the hash is obtained, he uses header information in order to obtain a valid block.
+If this is the case, he sends a message to the relay node, who will contact the master node in order to update the blockchain, reward the miner and proceed to dispatching the next block.

 ### Wallet
   The wallet is the interface between the user and the cryptocoins that he holds in his account (wallet).
 From here the user can check the blockchain and send money to other wallets.
 The account related to the wallet is protected locally with AES-128.
 The wallets have an address derived from the AES-128 key (with RIPEMD160) that will used for the transactions.